GameServerManagers/LinuxGSM-Docs/FastDL.md

-FastDL script is now available for Garry's Mod only, but will be deployed for other source games as well.
+FastDL is available for all source engine games.

 ## What is FastDL ?